Homeowners and Condominium Association Representation

-Mr. Wortman represents approximately ﬁfty (50) homeowners associations, condominium associations, and co-ops in areas of collection, prosecuting lien foreclosures as involving delinquent accounts, representing the interests of those associations as involving mortgage foreclosure matters, and as creditor in bankruptcy proceedings.
+Mr. Lee represents approximately ﬁfty (50) homeowners associations, condominium associations, and co-ops in areas of collection, prosecuting lien foreclosures as involving delinquent accounts, representing the interests of those associations as involving mortgage foreclosure matters, and as a creditor in bankruptcy proceedings.

-Mr. Wortman is extensively involved in the day to day governance of the community associations he represents.
+Mr. Lee is extensively involved in the day-to-day governance of the community associations he represents.
 He routinely drafts amendments to an association’s governing documents, ensuring their preservation pursuant to Florida’s Marketable Record Title Act.
-He oversees the revitalization of governing documents when necessary, crafts extensive rules and regulations, assists in the administration of the ﬁne and violation committee procedures, prepares notices for annual, budget and membership meetings, and mediates and litigates difﬁcult covenant enforcement issues.
-Mr. Wortman attends annual elections to ensure electoral procedural compliance is adhered to and often attends Board of Director meetings for his community association clientele when asked.
-Mr. Wortman provides advice, guidance and oversees the “turnover” process and asserts civil claims for ﬁnancial deﬁcit funding or other budgetary improprieties and construction defect issues as related to the initial developer.
-Mr. Wortman has represented community associations in contentious litigations with neighboring associations, master associations versus sub-associations, developers, lawsuits against collection agencies who engaged in unsavory collection practices, extricated community associations from unfair and unconscionable contracts, and frequently reviews, revises and negotiates critical terms to contracts between a community association and a proposed vendor or contractor.
+He oversees the revitalization of governing documents when necessary, crafts extensive rules and regulations, assists in the administration of the ﬁne and violation committee procedures, prepares notices for annual, budget, and membership meetings, and mediates and litigates difﬁcult covenant enforcement issues.
+Mr. Lee attends annual elections to ensure electoral procedural compliance is adhered to and often attends Board of Director meetings for his community association clientele when asked.
+Mr. Lee provides advice, guidance and oversees the “turnover” process, and asserts civil claims for ﬁnancial deﬁcit funding or other budgetary improprieties and construction-defect issues as related to the initial developer.
+Mr. Lee has represented community associations in contentious litigations with neighboring associations, master associations versus sub-associations, developers, lawsuits against collection agencies who engaged in unsavory collection practices, extricated community associations from unfair and unconscionable contracts, and frequently reviews, revises and negotiates critical terms to contracts between a community association and a proposed vendor or contractor.

-Mr. Wortman’s extensive experience in this area of the law has been recognized by the Florida Bar resulting in Mr. Wortman being awarded the status of Board Certiﬁcation in the area of Condominium and Planned Development Law – the ﬁrst time such expert designation was made available to practicing attorneys in the State of Florida.
+Mr. Lee’s extensive experience in this area of the law has been recognized by the Florida Bar resulting in Mr. Lee being awarded the status of Board Certiﬁcation in the area of Condominium and Planned Development Law – the ﬁrst time such expert designation was made available to practicing attorneys in the State of Florida.

 Real Estate Transactions

-In his multi-decade career as a real estate attorney, Mr. Wortman has been involved in virtually every imaginable real estate transaction in the state of Florida.
-Mr. Wortman’s extensive experience in the area of Real Estate Law has been recognized by the Florida Bar resulting in Mr. Wortman being awarded the status of Florida Bar Board Certiﬁcation in the area of Real Estate Law.
+In his multi-decade career as a real estate attorney, Mr. Lee has been involved in virtually every imaginable real estate transaction in the state of Florida.
+Mr. Lee’s extensive experience in the area of Real Estate Law has been recognized by the Florida Bar resulting in Mr. Lee being awarded the status of Florida Bar Board Certiﬁcation in the area of Real Estate Law.

-Mr. Wortman has handled all aspects of residential and commercial real estate transactions including contract drafting, review and examination of title work, curing title defects, extensive interaction with buyers, sellers, real estate agents, mortgage brokers and lenders for coordination of all closing matters.
-Mr. Wortman has a library of real estate forms and addenda to real estate contracts which cover innumerable real estate transactional scenarios.
-He has drafted, reviewed, revised and negotiated commercial leases for large and small commercial real estate properties.
-He has served as closing attorney for purchase and sale transactions, reﬁnance transactions, reverse mortgage transactions, and served as a qualified intermediary for “1031 transactions”.
-He routinely advises clientele on inspection related issues, due diligence obligations, drafting addenda to contracts, preparation of escrow agreements, and attending to post-closing matters.
+Mr. Lee has handled all aspects of residential and commercial real estate transactions including contract drafting, review and examination of title work, curing title defects, extensive interaction with buyers, sellers, real estate agents, mortgage brokers, and lenders for coordination of all closing matters.
+Mr. Lee has a library of real estate forms and addenda to real estate contracts that cover innumerable real estate transactional scenarios.
+He has drafted, reviewed, revised, and negotiated commercial leases for large and small commercial real estate properties.
+He has served as a closing attorney for purchase and sale transactions, reﬁnance transactions, reverse mortgage transactions, and served as a qualified intermediary for “1031 transactions”.
+He routinely advises clientele on inspection-related issues, due diligence obligations, drafting addenda to contracts, preparation of escrow agreements, and attending to post-closing matters.

 Small and mid-size businesses have an array of corporate legal issues which require the involvement of a competent corporate attorney.
-Initially the concern may be what entity form to choose, i.e., a limited liability company, corporation with or without subchapter S status, a limited partnership, general partnership, along with which state of company or corporate formation provides the most advantages.
+Initially, the concern may be what entity form to choose, i.e., a limited liability company, corporation with or without subchapter S status, a limited partnership, general partnership, along with which state of the company or corporate formation provides the most advantages.
 With multiple partners, shareholders, members, or investors, how to structure a fair and comprehensive shareholders agreement, operating agreement or partnership agreement is critical to the proper planning and delineation of rights and obligations among the parties mutually engaged in a business enterprise.
-Regular annual corporate governance advice is critical to strengthen the shield against personal liability of the individuals involved in corporate related activities.
-Lastly, the dissolution of an entity or disputes between shareholders, members, and partners are an all too common experience to which Mr. Wortman has extensive experience attempting to cost effectively resolving these issues or when an amicable resolution is not possible, engage in aggressive litigation in an effort to obtain a just result for his clientele.
+Regular annual corporate governance advice is critical to strengthen the shield against the personal liability of the individuals involved in corporate-related activities.
+Lastly, the dissolution of an entity or disputes between shareholders, members, and partners are an all too common experience to which Mr. Lee has extensive experience attempting to cost-effectively resolve these issues or when an amicable resolution is not possible, engage in aggressive litigation in an effort to obtain a just result for his clientele.

 Real Estate Related Legal Matters

-The intricacies of real estate transaction law, the ever- changing terms to the residential form purchase and sale contract commonly called the “FAR/BAR” contract, often times result in claims of professional negligence on the part of real estate law practitioners.
-Given the importance of adhering to time sensitive deadlines as typically delineated in real estate contracts, including inspection periods, provision of deposits, and ensuring clear and marketable title is provided to prospective buyers at the time of closing, mishandling of any of these issues could easily result in the signiﬁcant losses to a buyer or seller.
-Third party involvement in these transactions, such as real estate brokers, lenders, inspectors, and closing agents directly impact the advice and representation provided by real estate attorneys and are factored into the analysis as to whether the attorney performed services properly.
+The intricacies of real estate transaction law, the ever-changing terms to the residential form purchase and sale contract commonly called the “FAR/BAR” contract, oftentimes result in claims of professional negligence on the part of real estate law practitioners.
+Given the importance of adhering to time-sensitive deadlines as typically delineated in real estate contracts, including inspection periods, provision of deposits, and ensuring the clear and marketable title is provided to prospective buyers at the time of closing, mishandling of any of these issues could easily result in the signiﬁcant losses to a buyer or seller.
+Third-party involvement in these transactions, such as real estate brokers, lenders, inspectors, and closing agents directly impacts the advice and representation provided by real estate attorneys and is factored into the analysis as to whether the attorney performed services properly.
 The choice of form real estate contract also is subject to professional malpractice claims.
 For instance, utilizing a “FAR/BAR” Residential Real Estate Contract form when the transaction involves commercial real estate is a common act of professional negligence on the part of the attorney.
-As a Florida Bar Board Certiﬁed Real Estate Law Attorney, Mr. Wortman already has been bestowed with the designation of “expert” in the ﬁeld of “real estate law” easing the burden of qualifying one’s expert for testimonial purposes as well as lending keen credibility to opinions rendered and conclusions drawn due to his Florida Bar Board Certiﬁcation status.
+As a Florida Bar Board Certiﬁed Real Estate Law Attorney, Mr. Lee already has been bestowed with the designation of “expert” in the ﬁeld of “real estate law” easing the burden of qualifying one’s expert for testimonial purposes as well as lending keen credibility to opinions rendered and conclusions drawn due to his Florida Bar Board Certiﬁcation status.